ovh/terraform-provider-ovh/website/docs/d/me_installation_template.html.markdown

   * `post_installation_script_return`: indicate the string returned by your postinstall customisation script on successful execution.
 Advice: your script should return a unique validation string in case of succes.
 A good example is 'loh1Xee7eo OK OK OK UGh8Ang1Gu'.
   * `rating`: (DEPRECATED) Rating.
   * `ssh_key_name`: Name of the ssh key that should be installed.
 Password login will be disabled.
-  * `use_distribution_kernel`: Use the distribution's native kernel instead of the recommended OVHcloud Kernel.
 * `default_language`: The default language of this template.
 * `deprecated`: is this distribution deprecated.
 * `description`: information about this template.